-About the Harvard Open Data Project
+About the Harvard College Open Data Project

-The Harvard Open Data Project (HODP) is a student-faculty group that aims to increase transparency and tackle issues on campus using public Harvard data.
+The Harvard College Open Data Project (HODP) is a student-faculty group that aims to increase transparency and tackle issues on campus using public Harvard data.

-The Harvard Open Data Project (HODP) is a student-faculty group that aims to increase transparency and solve problems on campus using public Harvard data.
+The Harvard College Open Data Project (HODP) is a student-faculty group that aims to increase transparency and solve problems on campus using public Harvard data.

 Our flagship product is Harvard’s first open data catalog, where we’ve gathered dozens of public Harvard datasets in a free repository.
 We’ve used data science and data visualization techniques to analyze data on campus safety, faculty gender disparity, student government election turnout, and trends in concentration popularity, to name a few.

 HODP’s community includes over 100 undergraduates as well as several Harvard faculty: Nick Sinai, the former deputy CTO of the US and current HKS professor; Jim Waldo, the former Harvard CTO; and others.

 In the vein of data.gov, we're gathering and publishing all of Harvard's public datasets in one place.
 With this, we promote transparency and help students engage better with the university.
 Check out our datasets!View the whole open data catalog

 Creating data-driven policy with Harvard staff